-vi.
-BNT316/ONC-392 (gotistobart) is an anti-CTLA-4 monoclonal antibody candidate being developed in collaboration with OncoC4, Inc., or OncoC4.
+BNT316/ONC-392 (gotistobart) is an anti-cytotoxic T-lymphocyte associated protein 4, or CTLA-4, monoclonal antibody candidate being developed in collaboration with OncoC4, Inc., or OncoC4.
 BNT316/ONC-392 (gotistobart) is designed to offer a differentiated safety profile that may allow for higher dosing and longer duration of treatment both as monotherapy and in combination with other therapies.
-The program received Fast Track Designation from the FDA in 2022.
+The program received Fast Track Designation from the U.S. FDA in 2022.